Myrmex/overview/cadmus/dev/deploy/hosting.md

       - /opt/cadmus/web/env.js:/usr/share/nginx/html/env.js
 ```

-In this sample, your host machine has a patched `env.js` file under `/opt/cadmus/web`, which gets bound to the container's `env.js` file in its NGINX `/usr/share/nginx/html` directory.
+In this sample, your host machine has a patched `env.js` file in its local file system, in the directory `/opt/cadmus/web`; this file gets bound to the container's `env.js` file in its NGINX `/usr/share/nginx/html` directory.

 >Alternatively, you may might "hack" the Docker image by directly changing the file's content in the container.
 Anyway, manually changing a Docker image is not a good practice.